CJhey/CRnM-Home/index.md

 # Welcome to the main hub for the New Media and Technosemiotics modules@UPOL

-This page serves as an index to the **Critical Reader of "New" Media** course materials, including its nextbook, self-assessment materials and other materials, run by <a href="https://www.researchgate.net/profile/Claudio-Rodriguez-Higuera">me</a> and for the **Technosemiotics** project run by <a href="https://auli.viidalepp.org/">Auli Viidalepp</a>.
+This page serves as an index to the **Critical Reader of "New" Media** course materials, including its nextbook, self-assessment materials and other materials, run by <a href="https://www.researchgate.net/profile/Claudio-Rodriguez-Higuera">me</a> and for the **Technosemiotics** project run by <a href="https://auli.viidalepp.org/">Auli Viidalepp</a>, including a Nextbook and the page for the Winter School on AI and Society held in January 16-19 2023.

 ## A Critical Reader of "New" Media Nextbook